 Don’t get us wrong, we think RVing is a wonderful way to travel… but it isn’t perfect.

 Part of the reality of living in such a small space is dealing with odors.
 And, let’s be completely frank: in an RV, you’re literally toting your own waste along with you for the ride.
 Add in a little bit of heat and time, and it’s no wonder you could be dealing with a smelly situation!

-In fact, if you’re a little scrappy, you can even forego buying commercial RV odor eliminator gels and drops that are sold in camping stores.
-Yes, DIY RV odor eliminator is a thing, and it’s not even that difficult.
+In fact, if you’re a little scrappy, you can even forego buying commercial RV odor-eliminator gels and drops that are sold in camping stores.
+Yes, a DIY RV odor eliminator is a thing, and it’s not even that difficult.
 Don’t worry — we’re gonna show you exactly how it works.